DigitalFabricationLab-NYIT-SoAD/resources/CNCmills/README.md

 ### Required Orientation / Training
-* Students must complete the online [SoAD Fab Lab Orientation](https://forms.office.com/Pages/ResponsePage.aspx?id=cxNWGqGj7UunwoFBBJGiFNb937yciTdPowD-pQyEMWRUOTBEODNTN0EwT1AyMldQU0pVOTNJQVBLUS4u&origin=Invitation&channel=0) before using the lab space
+* Students must complete the SoAD Fab Lab Orientation before using the lab space for the first time.
+This can be done online online or in person on a walk-in basis.
+	* Students without a Lab Sticker must also receive shop training

 * Students must review the [CNC User Guide](https://github.com/DigitalFabricationLab-NYIT-SoAD/resources/blob/main/UserGuides/CNCmills.md) before attending their first CAM appointment.